MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/import-export-data.md

 ![A screenshot of a computer Description automatically generated with medium confidence](media/ppd-template-exc.gif)

-You can import data directly from an Excel file into a Dataverse table.
+You can also perform a one-time import of data directly from a single Excel file into a Dataverse table.
 More information: [Import data from Excel and export data to CSV](data-platform-import-export.md)

 ## Azure Data Factory